michael-sumner/go-make-things/content/articles/2017-06-21-how-to-get-an-elements-siblings-with-vanilla-javascript.md

 - Code
 - JavaScript
 date: '2017-06-21'
+permalink: /how-to-get-an-elements-siblings-with-vanilla-javascript/
 title: How to get an element&#8217;s siblings with vanilla JavaScript
+url: /2017/06/21/how-to-get-an-elements-siblings-with-vanilla-javascript
 ---

-Over the last few days, we've learned how to [climb up the DOM](/how-to-get-the-closest-parent-element-with-a-matching-selector-using-vanilla-javascript/) and [get parent elements](/how-to-get-all-parent-elements-with-vanilla-javascript/) in a variety of [different ways](/climbing-up-the-dom-until-you-hit-a-match-with-vanilla-javascript/).
+Over the last few days, we've learned how to [climb up the DOM](https://gomakethings.com/how-to-get-the-closest-parent-element-with-a-matching-selector-using-vanilla-javascript/) and [get parent elements](https://gomakethings.com/how-to-get-all-parent-elements-with-vanilla-javascript/) in a variety of [different ways](https://gomakethings.com/climbing-up-the-dom-until-you-hit-a-match-with-vanilla-javascript/).

 Today, let's look at how to get an element's siblings.